-Styling Table Cell Padding and Cell Spacing in HTML and CSS
+Table Cell Padding and Spacing with CSS and HTML

 <table cellpadding="10" cellspacing="5">